PayThePizzo/Data-Structures-and-Algorithms/2 - Tree/5 - BST.md

 * If the tree is unbalanced **h -> n**
 * If the tree is kept balanced **h -> log(n)**

-So what we ought to do is to keep the tree we are working with, balaced.
+So what we ought to do is to keep the tree we are working with, balanced.
 _But how do we do just that?_ There are some implementations of trees that might be interesting to cover in order to discover it:
 1. AVL Trees